 Sound familiar to a project you might have worked on?
 If so, you won’t be surprised to learn that we missed a key unstated requirement that rendered the final solution useless.
 In short, we failed.

-So, we opened another project.
-This time – learning from my past mistake – I first developed a deep understanding of the fundamental business problem with the main stakeholder and his analyst team, identified the root issues, and then proposed some initial product features to fill both the stated and implied needs.
+So, we opened another initiative.
+This time – learning from my past mistake – I first developed a deep understanding of the fundamental business problem with the main stakeholder and his analyst team, identified the root issues, and then proposed some initial product features to fill both the stated and implied needs (see Data Science Minimal Viable Product).

 In tandem, I worked with my data science development team to design a dynamic querying web app that generates on-demand forecasts based on the user’s filter selections.
 I had weekly conversations with the business team to iteratively define features and demo work completed.

-After months, my team delivered the initial product, and today we continue to release features about every month.
+After two months, my team delivered the initial product and we continued to launch new features for a few more months.
 By stepping in to research and understand the business needs and by defining and owning the product roadmap, I avoided the pitfalls of the first project to ensure this second one was a success.

-There are many reasons why a data science product owner or manager is becoming more important for teams.
-Here’s ten:
+More generally, there are many reasons why a data science product owner or manager is becoming more important for teams.
+Here are ten signs that you might need one.

 1. The customer doesn’t understand what it needs